Polprzewodnikowy/SummerCart64/docs/06_build_guide.md

 **Please read the following instructions carefully before proceeding with programming.**

+***Note:*** it assumes you are using Windows 10 or above (it is not advised to use other OSes for inital programming).

+You will require the following hardware:
+ - A PC running Windows 10 or above.
-For initial programming you are going to need a PC and a USB to UART (serial) adapter (3.3V signaling is required).
+ - A USB to UART (serial) adapter (with 3.3V signaling is required).
-These steps assume you are using modern Windows OS (version 10 or higher).

-As for software, here's list of required applications:
+You will require the following applications:
  - [FT_PROG](https://ftdichip.com/utilities/#ft_prog) - FTDI FT232H EEPROM programming software.
  - [Python 3](https://www.python.org/downloads/) with `pip3` - necessary for initial programming script: `primer.py`.
- - This repository (downloaded to your computer).
+ - This repository (downloaded to a directory on your computer).

-Programming must be done in specific order for `primer.py` script to work correctly.
+**Programming must be done in specific order for `primer.py` script to work correctly.**

-First, program FT232H EEPROM:
+First, program the ***FT232H EEPROM***:
- 1. Connect SC64 board to the PC with USB-C cable.
+ 1. Connect the SC64 board to your PC with a USB-C cable.
  2. Locate FT232H EEPROM template `ft232h_config.xml` from the `fw/ftdi/` directory.
  3. Launch `FT_PROG` software.
  4. Click on `Scan and parse` if no device has shown up.